 Combining forces with leading experts in the field of ageing and walking, we have envisioned a multi-disciplinary event in which we aim to comprehensively discuss about the concept and implications of walking at older ages, and to agree on a set of research priorities and policy actions to be addressed in the near future.
 Specifically, we will: (1) explore what walking means from different perspectives and how it changes with ageing and in the presence of NCDs; (2) assess the emotional and social components of walking at older ages; and (3) discuss on the importance of walkable environments for older adults.

 This workshop is free of charge and applications from anyone interested in the mobility and ageing field are encouraged.
-The event will be held in person at the Universitat Pompeu Fabra, Campus Ciutadella, and will be held in English.
+This will be an in-person workshop, at the Universitat Pompeu Fabra, Campus Ciutadella, and will be held in English.
 To secure your place, please complete the registration form.
 Seats are limited, so we encourage you to register early.

 - Judith Garcia-Aymerich, ISGlobal

 - Laura Delgado Ortiz, ISGlobal